Ethics, Independence and NOCLAR 2020

 Looking at research on why good people sometimes do bad things and the effect a number-crunching culture can have on one’s view of ethics, she will then deal with how the profession seeks to keep professional accountants off the ethical slippery slope, by re-examining the fundamental principles contained in the accountants’ Code of Professional Conduct.
 Guidance will be given as to how professional accountants can reinforce their prevention focus to minimise the chance of ethical transgressions.

-This series of seminars will deal with the principles of ethics applicable to accountants, the practical implementation of a workable framework and why it is important for professional accounting organisations to enforce these concepts and reevaluate it every year.
+The webinar deals with the principles of ethics applicable to accountants, the practical implementation of a workable framework and why it is important for professional accounting organisations to enforce these concepts and reevaluate it every year.

 Integrity and objectivity are two of the cornerstones of the accountancy profession that should constantly be evaluated considering today’s evolving business environment and as corporate and government scandal continue to climb out of the woodwork.